University campus near Eugene, Oregon

 Notable Cyber Incidents in the Eugene Area

-Cyber threats are not abstract risks for Eugene — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Eugene-Springfield:
+Cyber threats aren't abstract risks for Eugene, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Eugene-Springfield:

 Cybersecurity Programs Accessible from Nearby Communities

 If you live in a community near Eugene, you can access the same cybersecurity programs without relocating.
 The greater Eugene area is well-connected, and many students commute from surrounding cities to attend programs locally.
-Here is how Eugene's cybersecurity schools are accessible from nearby areas:
+Here's how Eugene's cybersecurity schools are accessible from nearby areas:

 - Springfield → Lane Community College (5 mi), University of Oregon (3 mi)